jofas/master_thesis/README.rst

    * Boosted LeNet-4

-2. while the first benchmark would give information on the performance of spinnaker, I personally believe, comparing a technology that can scale to the size of a supercomputer against unscalable accelerated
+2. While the first benchmark would give information on the performance of spinnaker, I personally believe, comparing a technology that can scale to the size of a supercomputer against unscalable accelerated